Skip Breadcrumb Links

 - Political opinion; or

-- Being a member of a particular social group, e.g. LGBTQ+, women, HIV-positive people.
+- Being a member of a particular social group, e.g. LGBTQIA+, women, HIV-positive people.

-If you are involved in LGBTQ+ activism, or even HIV activism, you may also be able to claim refugee status on the basis of political opinion.
+If you are involved in LGBTQIA+ activism, or even HIV activism, you may also be able to claim refugee status on the basis of political opinion.

-Do I have to be "out" as an LGBTQ+ person to claim asylum?
+Do I have to be "out" as an LGBTQIA+ person to claim asylum?

-"Being out" as an LGBTQ+ person means identifying yourself as part of this group and disclosing this to other people.
+"Being out" as an LGBTQIA+ person means identifying yourself as part of this group and disclosing this to other people.

-You do not have to be "out" as LGBTQ+ in your country or have already experienced persecution to claim refugee status.
+You do not have to be "out" as LGBTQIA+ in your country or have already experienced persecution to claim refugee status.
 To make a decision on your claim, the IRB will consider what could happen to you if you return to your country.
-You should be aware, however, that you might have to prove you are LGBTQ+.
+You should be aware, however, that you might have to prove you are LGBTQIA+.

 Before making a refugee claim, you should speak with a lawyer.
-It is important to find a lawyer who practices the type of law related to your situation and that understands LGBTQ+ and refugee issues.
+It is important to find a lawyer who practices the type of law related to your situation and that understands LGBTQIA+ and refugee issues.
 You should feel comfortable enough to share sensitive and personal information that may be relevant to your claim.
-Before hiring your lawyer, ask whether they have experience representing LGBTQ+ clients.
+Before hiring your lawyer, ask whether they have experience representing LGBTQIA+ clients.

 To find out more about Canada's refugee system, read How does Canada's refugee system work?